 Grade 8: Students focus on skills such as 2D and 3D geometry, numerical roots and radicals.
 The Pythagorean Theorem, distance formula, solving equations, graphing linear equations, and functions are all part of the curriculum.
 These topics help prepare the students for 9th grade algebra.

-Grade 8 – Honors Mathematics: This is a high school level course that culminates with students taking the New York State Algebra 1 Regents Exam.
+Grade 8 – Honors Algebra 1: This is a high school level course that culminates with students taking the New York State Algebra 1 Regents Exam.
 Upon successful completion of the course, students will receive high school credit.

 Grade 6: Earth Science – An introductory class that focuses on the origin, structure and physical phenomena of the earth.

-Grade 8 – Honors Science: This is a high school level class that culminates with students taking the New York State Living Environment Regents Exam.
+Grade 8 – Honors Living Environment: This is a high school level class that culminates with students taking the New York State Living Environment Regents Exam.
 Upon successful completion of the course, students will receive high school credit.

 Grade 6: Students explore both the Old and New Testaments, starting with the story of creation to the formation of the early Christian Church.
 Students also spend time focusing on the importance of Holy Communion, as church members prepare to receive their First Holy Communion in 6th grade